About

 Justice Lab Affiliates are individuals with subject matter, research, and/or methodological expertise in a topic.
 Affiliates can participate as Research Partners conducting research on behalf of the Justice Lab or as Review Panel members who provide feedback on pre-analysis plans and reports.
 Affiliates may be invited to participate on projects based on their subject-matter expertise, analytic expertise, and/or lived experience.
 The Justice Lab seeks to incorporate the voice of the community being studied to the extent practicable.

-Submit your information to join the Justice Lab as an Affiliate.
+Submit your information to join the Justice Lab.

 Pre-Analysis Plans